kptdev/kpt/site/guides/namespace-provisioning-ui.md

   status next to each deployment instance.
   ![synced-deployment-screenshot](/static/images/porch-ui/deployment/synced-deployment-list.png)

-So, this completes our end to end workflow of creating a blueprint from scratch and deploying it to a Kubernetes cluster using the Config as Data UI.
+So, this completes our end-to-end workflow of creating a blueprint from scratch and deploying it to a Kubernetes cluster using the Config as Data UI.